antonijn/text-tools/README.md

 ### u
 Let's say you're learning Icelandic, but can't be bothered to change your keyboard layout to Icelandic, or even US-Intl. `u` is the program for you!
-Simply put the following file in your home directory (or any parent directory of your working directory) and call it `.urc`.
+Simply make a `.config` directory in any parent directory of your current working directory, and place a file called `urc` in it, containing:

 ```json
 {